AMTORRES82/Udacity/README.md

   Houses2.ipynb: The jupyter notebook where we find the code.

  4.Summary of the results of the analysis
-  - Most correlated variables with the Sale Price.
+  - Most related features with the price.
-  - Elastic Net is the best linear model we could fit to this data.
+  - Best deals, where the market price is far below our model prediction.
-  - Most important variables in that model, best predictors of the price under this framework.
+  - Worst deals, where the market price is far above our model prediction.

  5.References
   - Kaggle